Read This First

 Prompt 1: Elaborate on the twelve listed points.

-The central claim is this: Headlines that are sensationalized are crafted to attract more viewers by exaggerating or distorting the truth.
+In plain terms: Headlines that are sensationalized are crafted to attract more viewers by exaggerating or distorting the truth.

 Attention-grabbing headlines can be misleading and oversimplify complex scientific findings.
 They may use unnecessary drama or excitement to draw you in, but not accurately reflect the research.